pdureau/wasm_demo/README.md

 So we are using composing this component with `hello_world_rust` using [bytecodealliance/wac](https://github.com/bytecodealliance/wac).

 ✅ Compilation OK.
-Unfortunately, the composed component is twice heavier (150kb) than a component directly built with the two interfaces (75kb).
+Unfortunately, the composed component is heavier (35kb + 75kb = 110kb) than a component directly built with the two interfaces (75kb).

 ### wasi_http_rust (with wasi:http/incoming-handler)